aleks-kudriavtsev/hackaging_theories/README.md

 ### Environment variables

-External API keys are stored in the configuration under `api_keys`, but you should prefer environment variables during development to avoid committing secrets.
-The recommended variables are:
+External API keys are declared in the configuration under `api_keys`, and the CLI entry points resolve them lazily via environment variables or external files.
+Export the following variables before running the pipeline to keep secrets out of version control:

 - `OPENALEX_API_KEY`
 - `CROSSREF_API_KEY`

-The bundled CLI scripts do not read these variables directly; instead, reference them when generating your own config (e.g., with `envsubst`) or when extending `LiteratureRetriever` with real API clients.
+- `PUBMED_API_KEY`
+- `OPENAI_API_KEY`

+Each key supports fallbacks (defaults or file references) if you need a more specialised workflow.
+See `src/theories_pipeline/config_utils.py` for the supported descriptors and `config/pipeline.yaml` for annotated examples.

 ## Running the pipelines